balderdashy/sails-docs/Models.md

 ## findAll
 `findAll()` lets you search for one or more models which meet the criteria you specify.
 You can also include a `limit` (max number of models to return), `skip` (useful for pagination), and sort `sort`.
-Find all will always retun an array even if only one model fits the criteria.
+Find all will always return an array even if only one model fits the criteria.

 ```
 // For example, this query returns the first ten 18 year olds, sorted alphabetically